w3c/wcag-act/wcag-ruleset-review-process.md

 ## Minor Updates

 Once a rule has been included in the (draft) WCAG ruleset, the rule provider can submit minor changes in a pull request directly to the draft.
 The ACT Task Force must decide on a call whether the changes need to be surveyed, following the [rule review process](#rule-review), or if it can be merged directly into the draft ruleset.
-This requires a 48 hour call for concensus, except if the update is purely editorial.
+Minor updates require a 48 hour call for consensus, except if the update is purely editorial.

 ## Public Feedback